-World Vegan Month is celebrated every November around the world to recognise how far the vegan movement has come and to highlight how accessible and beneficial a vegan lifestyle can be, and we’re celebrating with our new collection of vegan friendly clothing.
+World Vegan Month is celebrated every November around the world to recognise how far the vegan movement has come and to highlight how accessible and beneficial a vegan lifestyle can be.

 Compassion Collective’s founder Anna has been vegan since 2004 and vegetarian since she was 10.
 Having always been an animal lover she feels going vegan is probably the best decision she ever made!
 Her partner and our co-founder Stu is vegetarian, although adopts a mostly vegan diet.
 We believe in compassion for all living beings which means we also respect people’s right to make their own ‘ethical’ choices.